 FRAMING

 Framing is considered individually for each work and made on aesthetic grounds rather than formula.
-Frame profiles are selected to suit the character, scale and tonal balance of each image - typically thin and understated - with mount proportions and colours adjusted where appropriate.
+Frame profiles are selected to suit the character, scale and tonal balance of each image - typically thin and understated - with mount/mat proportions and colours adjusted where appropriate.
 All framed works use high grade glass with an anti-reflective finish, ensuring clarity and long-term protection.

 Each piece is thus resolved as a complete object, whilst maintaining a consistent standard across the collection.